 ◾Lt General Ghulam Mustafa - Ex-Corps Commander and Incharge Strategic Command of Pakistan.

-◾Mian Qadir Buksh Nadir - Artillery Commander, author of, "Muftah-ul-Qila" (Persian text book on science of gunnery in 18th century).
+◾Mian Qadir Buksh Nadir - Artillery Commander, author of, "Muftah-ul-Qila" (Persian textbook on the science of gunnery in the 18th century).

 ◾Admiral Haji Muhammad Saddiq Chaudhry - The First Pakistani Navy Commander In Chief.